How to Create Effective Gantt Chart for a Project?

 In software development, Microsoft recommends that the Finish Start schematic be used most often.
 It also discourages the use of the Start to Finish algorithm, as that might mean endless delay and possible circular references in a workflow.
 However, for just-in-time deployments, the Start to Finish dependency can be used.

 Steps to Create an Effective Gantt Chart for a Project

 The process of creating a Gantt chart for a project is quite intuitive.
 However, for best use, you must plan for the chart as well.

-While you can prepare the chart on paper, or on a computer, it will make the task easier if you have a Gantt chart template into which you can plug in information.
+While you can prepare the chart on paper or on a computer, it will make the task easier if you have a Gantt chart template into which you can plugin the information.
 Most web-based collaboration tools include Gantt chart templates.
 There are also plenty of templates available for the same for Microsoft Excel.